BenoitDuffez/AndroidCupsPrint/README.md

 LGPL

 ```
-Android CUPS Print is free software; you can redistribute it and/or modify it under the
+This library is free software; you can redistribute it and/or
-terms of the GNU General Public License as published by the Free Software
+modify it under the terms of the GNU Lesser General Public
+License as published by the Free Software Foundation; either
-Foundation; either version 3 of the License, or (at your option) any later
+version 2.1 of the License, or (at your option) any later version.
-version.

-Android CUPS Print is distributed in the hope that it will be useful, but WITHOUT ANY
+This library is distributed in the hope that it will be useful,
-WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR
+but WITHOUT ANY WARRANTY; without even the implied warranty of
-A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU
+Lesser General Public License for more details.

-You should have received a copy of the GNU General Public License along with
+You should have received a copy of the GNU Lesser General Public
-this program.
-If not, see <http://www.gnu.org/licenses/>.
+License along with this library; if not, write to the Free Software
+Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston,
+MA 02110-1301  USA
 ```

 Original license information by Jon Freeman: